odoo/documentation/content/applications/hr/appraisals.rst

   auto-populates after the employee is selected, if they have a manager set on their employee profile.
 - :guilabel:`Appraisal Date`: the current date is automatically entered in this field.
-This field is automatically updated once the appraisal is completed or canceled, with the corresponding date of completion or cancellation.
+This field is automatically updated once the appraisal is completed or cancelled, with the corresponding date of completion or cancellation.
 - :guilabel:`Department`: select the employee's department from the drop-down menu.
 This field auto-populates after the employee is selected, if they have a department set on their employee